Tsum Valley Trek

 Day 09: Chumling – Chokangparo

-You will walk past few streams and cross them over the suspension bridges.
+You will walk past a few streams and cross them over the suspension bridges.
 Nothing on the way is captivating except the marvelous weather and bypassers.
 The village of Gho is interesting and so is Chokangparo which is 2 hours away from Gho.
-The view of Himalchuli and Ganesh himal is the best if the weather permits.
+The view of Himalchuli and Ganesh Himal is the best if the weather permits.
 Overnight in Chhukung Paro.

 Day 10: Chokangparo – Nile